 Our boat accommodates up to a maximum of 12 people.

-Booking availability is typically from the Easter weekend to 31 October.
+Booking availability is typically from the early April to end October.

-If you like this suggested Capri day trip outing email us now on email@example.com, providing details of the date and the number of adults and children in your party.
-We will respond to you immediately including details of our PayPal link to facilitate a quick and easy payment to secure your excursion.
+If you like this suggested Capri day trip outing email us now on firstname.lastname@example.org, providing details of the date and the number of adults and children in your party.
+We will respond to you immediately including secure payment details to facilitate a quick and easy payment to secure your excursion.

 Cassiopea are proud to be ranked as a Tripadvisor top service performer and most popular activity in Positano.